Siong23/ros-security/doc/README.md

-# Documentation for this repo
+# 📚 ROS-Guard Documentation

-I will be uploading what I have used in this project for reusability.
+This directory contains technical documentation and setup guides for the ROS-Guard intrusion detection system.

+## 📋 Contents

+- **CICFlowMeter Installation Guide** - Network traffic feature extraction setup
+- **Hardware Setup Documentation** - TurtleBot3 and RGBD sensor configuration
+- **System Requirements** - Complete dependency and environment setup

+---

-# CICFlowMeter Installation on Ubuntu
+# 🔧 CICFlowMeter Installation on Ubuntu

 This guide explains how to install and run **CICFlowMeter** on Ubuntu for network traffic feature extraction.